de Sitter versus Anti de Sitter flows and the (super)gravity landscape: Introduction

 Studies of dS solutions in the AdS context have been performed in \cite{hub,Lowe} that have used one of the two ansatze we will be using in this paper, although they have discussed the solutions in the thin wall approximation.
 One of the motivations were to go beyond the results of \cite{Farhi} that argued that all such solutions are singular in the past.

 A recent paper, \cite{AnHo} addressed the latter question in two space-time dimensions, and found interpolating solutions that contain an AdS$_2$ boundary and an dS$_2$ part in the ``IR" geometry.

 In this paper we shall study possible interpolating solutions, between the AdS and the dS regimes, in higher than two dimensions, by choosing convenient metric ansatze.
-Although, we shall not study all possible solutions, we shall manage to study the most prominent ansatze and be able to present generic results.
+Although, we shall not study all possible solutions, we shall manage to study a prominent ansatz and be able to present general results.